mailpoet/mailpoet/mailpoet/tests/performance/README.md

 The amount of think time can be controlled from `config.js`.

 > **_Note for Protocol-level tests: It’s important to note to be very careful when adding load to a scenario.
 By accident a dangerous amount of load could be ran aginst the test environment that could effectively be like a denial-of-service attack on the test environment.
 Also important to consider any other consequences of running large load such as triggering of emails._**

-To execute a test scenario for pull requests, as an example:

-`./do test:performance --scenario tests/scenarios.js`

 ### Debugging Tests